 At the energy policy level, the important reserves of raw materials in Romania (gas and oil) and its strategic position on the supply route from Central Asia make it a country of major importance.

-Romania and Switzerland are linked by an Investment Promotion and Protection Agreement as well as a double taxation agreement.
-Since Romania joined the EU, the bilateral agreements between Switzerland and the EU also apply to Romania (subject to restrictions until June 2016in the sphere of free movement of persons).
+Romania and Switzerland are linked by a double taxation agreement as well as an Investment Promotion and Protection Agreement.
+Since Romania joined the EU, the bilateral agreements between Switzerland and the EU also apply to Romania.

 Switzerland is a relatively important investor in Romania.
-With total capital amounting to 1.9 billion EUR as of 31 December 2013, it ranks 7th among foreign investors.
+With total capital amounting to 2.2 billion EUR as of 21.12.2015, Switzerland ranks 8th among foreign investors.

 Cooperation in education, research and innovation